 In children with low levels of IGF-1 and IGFBP-3, GH deficiency is usually confirmed by measuring GH levels.
 Because basal GH levels are typically low or undetectable (except after the onset of sleep), random GH levels are not useful and assessment of GH levels requires provocative testing Provocative testing Growth hormone deficiency is the most common pituitary hormone deficiency in children and can be isolated or accompanied by deficiency of other pituitary hormones.
 Growth hormone deficiency... read more .
-However, provocative testing is nonphysiologic, subject to laboratory error, and poorly reproducible.
+However, provocative testing is nonphysiologic, subject to laboratory variation, and poorly reproducible.
 Also, the definition of a normal response varies by age, sex, and testing center and is based on limited evidence.
 Treatment of GH deficiency should not be based solely on the results of provocative testing.

 Imaging studies are done when growth is abnormal; bone age should be determined from an x-ray of the left hand (by convention).
 In GH deficiency, skeletal maturation is usually delayed to the same extent as height.
 With GH deficiency, evaluating the pituitary gland and hypothalamus with MRI is indicated to rule out calcifications, tumors, and structural anomalies.